Greater Poland Uprising (1848): Attempts to reach compromise

-In the beginning of April the local Poznań Parliament voted 26 to 17 votes against joining German Confederation on 3 April 1848.
-The German minority in Greater Poland through German National Committee declared that it rejects any notion of Polish-German brotherhood and Germans will not resign from controlling the area, even if Polish state is re-established.
+In the beginning of April the local Poznań Parliament voted 26 to 17 votes against joining the German Confederation on 3 April 1848.
+The German minority in Greater Poland through German National Committee declared that it rejected any notion of Polish-German brotherhood and Germans would not abandon control, even if the Polish state was re-established.
 On 4 April Prussian military declared a stage of siege in Poznań.

 On 5 April the new "Royal Civil Commissioner for the Province Posen", Karl Wilhelm von Willisen, a figure claiming to be sympathetic to the Polish cause, arrived at Poznań and his early actions disappointed the Germans greatly.
-Willisen soon came in conflict with the military commander of Poznań, general Friedrich August Peter von Colomb, who opposed any kind of Polish independence efforts.
-Willisen declared that Poles will be granted autonomy but they have to reduce their forces, which on beginning of April counted 7,000 people.
-A compromise was reached on 11 April in Jarosławiec, when Willisen permitted Poles to have four military camps counting 720 people each (In the end the number of people in the camps was around 4,000).
+Willisen soon came into conflict with the military commander of Poznań, general Friedrich August Peter von Colomb, who opposed any kind of Polish independence efforts.
+Willisen declared that Poles would be granted autonomy but they have to reduce their forces, which on beginning of April counted 7,000 people.
+A compromise was reached on 11 April in Jarosławiec, when Willisen permitted the Poles to have four military camps counting 720 people each (In the end the number of people in the camps was around 4,000).